-Boring Locations: The dimensions of the bore locations would be up to 50 by 50-foot, and, as described below, minor grading and vegetation clearing may be required.
+Boring Locations: The dimensions of the bore locations would be up to 50 by 50-foot, and, as described below, vegetation clearing may be required.

 - Locations B-23 and B-24 would be accessed and drilled on existing roads.
-No vegetation removal or grading is anticipated at these locations. - Locations B-16, B-19, B-20, B-25, B-26, and B-40 would be accessed from existing roads and trails.
-Brushing, small tree removal, and light grading would be required at these locations. - Location B-22 is located approximately 400 feet up an erosional scar.
-Brushing, small tree removal, and grading would be required at this location.
-A discussion about the erosional scar is in the following section. - Locations B-28, B-29, B-30 (A or B), B-34 (A or B), and B-35 would be accessed by helicopter.
+No vegetation removal or grading is anticipated at these locations. - Locations B-16 and B-26 would be accessed from existing roads Brushing and vegetation clearing would be required at these locations. - Locations B-36 and B-40 would require grading (up to 24-36 inches), brushing, and small tree removal to access. - Locations B-19, B-20, B-22, B-25, B-28, B-29, B-30 (A or B), B-34 (A or B), and B-35 would be accessed by helicopter.
 Brushing and small tree removal would be required at these locations; however, no "grading" would occur.
 Drilling platforms would be used at these locations, and minor ground disturbance (2 by 2-foot area) would occur at the platform leg locations.
-Each platform is anticipated to have up to 8 legs. - Location B-36 occurs in an open clearing.
-No vegetation removal or grading is anticipated at this location.
+Each platform is anticipated to have up to 8 legs.